orangelie/orangelie/README.md

 ![header](https://capsule-render.vercel.app/api?text=Keep%20challenging%20yourself&fontSize=35&rotate=0&color=383fff&fontColor=fd0753&type=Waving&animation=scaleIn)

-😀 Hello, everyone.  😀
-🎮 I want to share various and convenient **game development tools**
-  for those who are not good at game development **in their daily lives**. 🎮
-Also, **I want to make a game with my own extraordinary worldview**.
-I am a student who is interested in
+ Hello, I am a student who is interested in
-**game programming** and **graphics technology**.
+**game programming** and **graphics technologeis**.
-I am trying to achieve my dream mainly in game graphics,
-and my favorite hobbies are **health training** and **programming**.
-I'll take on a constant challenge.
-I won't be afraid to fail.
-I won't take the easy way.
+Now I feel like even I don't have much confidence in my skills.
+  But I think I can achieve my dream someday if I don't stop and keep trying My dream is to make a game with my own extraordinary worldview**.
+  I feel joy when people enjoy my games or content I make and comment on me.
+  So I'm not afraid of challenges.
- 💖  Thank you ! 💖
+ 💖 Thank you 💖
 <br></br>

 # 👉 Recommended Repositories 👈
 [Dynamics3D](https://github.com/orangelie/Dynamics3D): Simple and Cute Mini-Physic Engine.
 [MSDirectXAnalysis](https://github.com/orangelie/MSDirectXAnalysis): Analyze and study MS DirectX Sample projects.
 [Dx12UIFont](https://github.com/orangelie/Dx12UIFont): This is a repository that implements UI and font with directx12.
-[Physics-Modeling](https://github.com/orangelie/Physics-Modeling): It is a repository that implements physical simulators and physical engines with various renderers.
 <br></br>

 # 🛠️ Tech Stack 🛠️